 But he does not say that Eriphyle received a necklace varied with gold and stones.
 So that it is probable, that this sceptre is the only thing among all these that was made by Vulcan.
 Above the city Chæronea there is a precipice, which is called Petrachos.
 They are of opinion that Saturn was in this place deceived by Rhea, when he swallowed a stone instead of Jupiter.
 On the summit of the mountain there is a small statue of Jupiter.
 In this part of Chæronea the inhabitants make an ointment, by boiling together roses, lilies, narcissuses, and the herb iris, or sword-grass; and this is a remedy against pain.
 If, indeed, you anoint wooden statues with the ointment of roses, you will preserve them from rottenness.
-The iris grows in marshy places, and it does not emit so strong an odour as the lily.
+The iris grows in marshy places, and is equal in size to the lily; but its colour is not white, and it does not emit so strong an odour as the lily.